varabyte/kobweb/README.md

 Android API to the web.
 And it may seem like the Kobweb + Silk approach will be obsolete when it is finished.

 However, I've found there is a fundamental distance between Desktop / Android Compose and Web Compose.
-Specifically, Desktop / Android targets render to their own surface, while Web modifies a parallel html / css DOM tree and leaves it to do the final rendering.
+Specifically, Desktop / Android targets render to their own surface, while Web modifies an html / css DOM tree and leaves it up to the browser to do the final rendering.

 This has major implications on how similar the two APIs can get.
 For example, in Desktop / Android, the order you apply modifiers matters, while in Web, this action simply sets html style properties under the hood, where order does not